maryballa/olivetti-face-detection/README.md

 # olivetti-face-detection
-Project for the Computer Vision class using the Olivetti Face Database
+Project for the Computer Vision class using the Olivetti Face Dataset